 At Hayward's, inclusion concerns every child in the school and is about equality of opportunity.
-As a school, we strive to become as inclusive as possible in our everyday practice, which helps children with SEND and all others to work towards their potential.
-Examples of inclusive teaching would include differentiation of work within the class, which is completed through quality first teaching. (e.g. through outcome, task, support provided) and, where appropriate, expectations of behaviour.
-This will include differentiation of homework e.g. by time given for the activity, adapted tasks for different abilities.
+As a school strive to become as inclusive as possible in our everyday practice, which helps children with SEND and all others to work towards their potential.
+Examples of inclusive teaching would include adaption of work within the class, which is completed through quality first teaching. (e.g. through outcome, task, support provided) and, where appropriate, expectations of behaviour.
+This will include adaption of homework e.g. by time given for the activity, adapted tasks for different abilities.
 If a child or group of children need more specific support, work in small groups or as individuals may be needed to give children the skills to be included more readily at other times.
-Every child has the opportunity to access all educational opportunities outside the school, including sporting events and trips.
-Where required, provision for individual children will be highly differentiated and reflected in the risk assessments produced for the trip.
+Every child has the opportunity to access all educational opportunities outside the school including sporting events and trips.
+Provision is highly adapted within the planning and risk assessments are carried out during all trips including residentials.
 Children's needs and concerns will be discussed with parents as necessary and are considered on a risk assessment if appropriate.